 Government created the problem so now they want the private sector to come up with the solution at the private sector’s expense.
 They hate you.

 Taking a look at charts for commodities like oil, agriculture, gold, and natural gas, what we’re actually seeing an inverse of what was expected; they’re beginning to decrease in value.
 If this trend continues, it might be good news for consumers – there’s a chance that this recession will actually be a deflationary one, but it’s still too early to tell.

 It’s possible that companies will be forced to lower prices for their commodities if they want to continue making sales during a recession – unfortunately, the way they usually do this is by reducing their overhead, which is a good indicator that unemployment will rise going into the recession.

 Recessions could also be seen as opportunities for those with cash on hand.
 Asset prices are usually at historically low levels during recessions and are generally seen as good opportunities to build positions.

 Cash is King.

 That’s why on Breaking Metrics we spend a considerable amount of time researching and analyzing assets and commodities like cryptocurrencies, stocks, energy, and precious metals.
 If you enjoyed this read, you’ll like being a Member even more.
-Members get exclusive access to trading charts, economic projections and watchlists for just $10/month.
+Members get exclusive access to trading charts, economic projections and watchlists for free.
 What are you waiting for?